If you're one of the few people in the world who knows what a scopist…

-I came across the world of scoping quite unexpectedly and in a synchronistic fashion, so I knew that it was opportunity knocking on my door, the very minute a relative of mine suggested that I consider scoping depositions and other recorded legal proceedings for some extra income.
+I came across freelance scoping quite unexpectedly and in a synchronistic fashion, so I knew that it was opportunity knocking on my door, the very minute a relative of mine suggested that I consider scoping depositions and other recorded legal proceedings for some extra income.

 To be honest, I had done a little bit of scoping work back in the early 1990s, but that was about 25 years ago: and back then, I had to travel to the court reporter’s worksite and use her equipment to scope for her, so I had to coordinate my work schedule with her.
 Scoping has changed a lot in the past quarter century.